 Columbia University offers a certificate program which prepares the student to be a qualified endodontist with a strong background in the biomedical sciences and proficient clinical skills in the specialty of endodontics.
-Each year five candidates are accepted to the Certificate Program.
+Each year six candidates are accepted to the Certificate Program.
 The program, which begins July 1st of each year, is accredited by the American Dental Association and meet the requirements of the American Board of Endodontics.

 The certificate program, a 24-months course of study, incorporates advanced courses in biological sciences with clinical applications to the diagnosis and treatment of diseases of the pulp and periapical tissues.
 This program has a research requirement whereby postdoctoral students are expected to either take part in ongoing research within the Division of Endodontics or carry out a freestanding research project.
 Upon completion of the program, students receive a Certificate in Endodontics.